NEET/JEE Coaching Scholarship

 Answer:

-The synapse is the small empty space between the two nerve cells.
-At the synapse, a chemical substance is produced at the end of the axon of one of the neurons that reaches to the other neurons with the help of dendrite.
-Therefore, the information signal is transmitted through one neuron to other neurons by synapse.
+The synapse is the small space between the two nerve cells.
+At the synapse, a chemical substance is produced at the end of the axon of one of the neurons that reach the other neurons with the help of dendrite.
+Therefore, the information signal is transmitted from one neuron to other neurons by synapse.

 Answer: